 Types of integration test on Android

-There's many testing frameworks are used to conduct integration test for Android such as Troyd, Roboelectric, Robotium.
+There's many testing frameworks are used to conduct integration test for Android such as Troyd, Robolectric, Robotium.

 - Operational are also called Functional Tests or Acceptation Tests.
 They are high level tests designed to check the completeness and correctness of application.